 Sometimes less is more when it comes to a restaurant design or concept.
 Costs frequently stack up when you're trying to get the doors open, so learning to be creative and cost-effective with your design is essential.
 Depending on your restaurant theme, you can get away with many inexpensive design tricks.
 To help you get started, here are some ideas for creating an inviting dining space without breaking your start-up budget.

 Skip the Tablecloths

 Linens are great for banquets, weddings, and other catered events, but using them in a restaurant dining room can be costly.
 Regular cleaning, pressing, and replacement costs quickly add up.
 Plus, linen tablecloths can send the wrong message to potential customers.
 They may think your establishment is too fancy or too expensive for their budget and move on to a place they feel more comfortable.

-Instead of full a full linen service try just using linen napkins, which add a simple sense of formality without over doing it.
+Instead of a full linen service try just using linen napkins, which add a simple sense of formality without overdoing it.
 Roll silverware inside the napkin for an easy place setting.
 Linen napkins can be washed and dried in-house, saving you on cleaning bills.
 You could also try paper tablecloths, which are also great for kids to color on while they wait for dinner.

 Create Your Own Menus

 Instead of sending your menus to a professional printer and having them laminated, purchase simple menu jackets and create your menu with your PC and printer.
 There are so many options available with standard publishing software, you can create a customized menu that will fit in with your restaurant design at a fraction of the price of having them done professionally.

-An even cheaper idea to save money on menus: use kids drawings for the front and backs of the menus.
-Ask kid customers to draw their version of your restaurant and viola!
+One idea is to use kids drawings for the front and backs of the menus.
+Ask kid customers to draw their version of your restaurant and voila!
 Instant art that will be as unique as your restaurant concept, not to mention interesting to guests.
 Once you have the artwork, there are free programs you can use to put together the final design yourself.